alltoon/LinkyTempoTheme/README.md

 A lightweight theme designed specifically for the Home Assistant **Energy Dashboard**.
 It replaces the default graph colors with the official color code of the **EDF Tempo** offer (Blue, White, Red).

 ![Dashboard Preview](https://github.com/alltoon/LinkyTempoTheme/raw/main/preview.png)
-*(Illustration image - Add a screenshot named preview.png to your repository)*

 ## What this theme does